 Detector Monitoring and Experiment Control - Development of IceCube Live, the experiment control and monitoring system is transitioning to a maintenance phase after several major feature releases in 2017.
-This reporting period has seen one major release with the following highlighted features:
+This reporting period has seen one major release with the following highlighted features, along with several minor releases through January 2019:

-• Live v3.2 (May 2018): Highlights include an improved "billboard" status page (Fig. 4), a faster run history page, and automatic run configuration failover in the case of Acopian power supply failures.
+- Live v3.2 (May 2018): Highlights include an improved "billboard" status page (Fig. 4) and a faster run history page. - Subsequent minor releases, up to v3.2.3 in January 2019, include automatic run configuration failover in the case of Acopian power supply failures; a new command-line tool to simplify I3Live administration; and internal data migration to a new database format.